hayamizu-lab/treefit-r/cran-comments.md

 > If a function does not return a value, please document that too,
 > e.g. \value{None}.

+We've added \value to all .Rd files.
+We don't have any functions that don't return a value.
+So we've described a return value for all functions.

 ## Test environments

 * local: x86_64-pc-linux-gnu-3.6.2